AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/alternates-equivalence.md

 3. The system scans historical completion records for the source training.
 4. Eligible learners are granted alternate completion for the target training.
 5. These records appear as **Completed via Alternate** in learner transcripts and reports.

+>[!NOTE]
+>
+>When retroactive completion is enabled, it applies only to relationships that are created afterwards.
+It does not apply to relationships that had already existed before the retroactive setting was enabled.

 ### Retroactive incompletion